-- Coordinated Separates (two or more garments such as skirt & blouse, pants & shirt, jumper & blouse) - Complicated Dress using challenging fabrics, patterns & sewing techniques - 12.
+- 10. Coordinated Separates (two or more garments such as skirt & blouse, pants & shirt, jumper & blouse) - 11.
+Complicated Dress using challenging fabrics, patterns & sewing techniques - 12.
 Coat or Suit - 13.
 Evening Wear for semi-formal or formal occasions

-Other sewn garments such as costumes that do not fit into categories listed
+Other sewn garments such as costumes that don't fit into categories listed

-- 15. Group Entry A clothing and textile project or display completed by 2 or more Grange Youth members. - Clothing exhibits must be clean, freshly laundered, and pressed. - Exhibits that are not clean will not be judged. - Write, "This is my Style Show Entry" on entry cards of garments to be entered in Class 11- NCW Style Show. - Grand and Reserve rosettes in Clothing Construction for exhibits entered in Lots 7 -14 given to the top two blue ribbon winners in Junior, Intermediate and Senior divisions at the discretion of the judges.
+- Group Entry A clothing and textile project or display completed by 2 or more 4-H members. - Clothing exhibits must be clean, laundered and pressed. - Exhibits that are not clean will not be judged. - Write, "This is my Style Show Entry" on entry cards of garments to be entered in Class 11- NCW Style Show. - Grand and Reserve rosettes in Clothing Construction for exhibits entered in Lots 7 -14 given to the top two blue ribbon winners in Junior, Intermediate and Senior divisions at the discretion of the judges.
 Selections based on outstanding workmanship with consideration given to project difficulty and challenge.

-Grand Champion - rosette plus 30 points Reserve Champion - rosette plus 20 points
+Grand Champion - rosette plus 30 points